-28 May Chano Dominguez on an off night offers an unexpected treat
+18 Jul Chano Dominguez and an unexpected treat

-The highlight was the encore however, a mournful solo piano version of McCoy Tyner’s “Search for Peace,” which Chano turned into a meditation on the violence in Manchester.
-“I have two teenagers who go to those kind of concerts,” he said when introducing the song.
+The highlight was the encore, however, a mournful solo piano version of McCoy Tyner’s “Search for Peace,” which Chano turned into a meditation on the violence in Manchester.
+“I have two teenagers who go to those kinds of concerts,” he said when introducing the song.
 He ended the piece ambiguously, fittingly unresolved.